saptak/envddext/docs/docker-desktop-limitations.md

 ## Recommendations for Extension Development

-### 1. **Use VM Service Backend Architecture** ⭐ **Recommended**
+### 1. **Use VM Service Backend Architecture with Host CLI for K8s Interactions** ⭐ **Recommended**
-- Implement Go/Node.js backend service in Docker Desktop VM
+- Implement Go/Node.js backend service in Docker Desktop VM for unrestricted operations (file system, process management, orchestrating complex tasks).
-- Use Unix socket communication between frontend and backend
+- Use Unix socket communication between frontend and backend.
-- Backend has full system privileges and no restrictions
-- All complex operations should go through backend API
+- For direct Kubernetes API interactions (CRUD operations, status checks) initiated from frontend services:
+    - **Prefer `ddClient.extension.host.cli.exec("kubectl", ...)`**.
+This leverages the host's `kubectl` context and avoids common VM-to-host Kubernetes API connectivity issues (e.g., `127.0.0.1` vs `host.docker.internal`).
+This has proven more reliable for operations like `kubectl get`, `kubectl apply -f <URL>`, and `kubectl wait`.
+- For operations where the backend needs to generate data (e.g., dynamic YAML) and then apply it, or manage processes in the VM, use the backend API (e.g., a backend `/apply-yaml` endpoint, proxy management endpoints).

 ### 2. **Backend Implementation Strategy**
 - Create RESTful API endpoints for all Kubernetes operations